-In general, Apple's offering varies from what you might get from a wireless carrier by offering better protection for your iPhone with AppleCare+, and the freedom to jump carriers and pick the best rate plan for you.
-You’ll also have the benefit of a carrier-unlocked phone, which works more flexibly and carries a higher value on the reseller market.
+In general, Apple's offering varies from what you might get from a wireless carrier by offering better protection for your iPhone with AppleCare+, and the freedom to stick to your carrier of choice.

 Coming in second on our network performance test in major American cities and offering unlimited data plans, T-Mobile's 4G LTE footprint will serve data sharks well.

 This variety of options gives you the flexibility to choose between paying less each month or settling your debt more quickly.
-In the case of the 64GB iPhone Xs, for example, you'll pay $33.34 a month with the 30-month payment option, while the 24-month Next Every Year plan bumps the monthly payment to $41.67.
-For the 64GB Xs Max, the monthly cost is $36.67 a month for 30 months, and the 24-month plan costs $45.84 a month.
 With AT&T, you'll own your device after making all payments, and are not tied to iPhones as your only upgrade option.

-Those looking for high-speed and reliable 4G coverage should opt for Verizon.
+Those looking for high-speed and reliable 5G coverage should opt for Verizon.
 Big Red blazed into first place on our carrier speed tests with its zippy network and wide-ranging coverage.

 iPhone Upgrade is available at Apple Retail stores in the U.S. and online through the company's website.
 When you go to Apple.com and try to buy an iPhone, you'll see the option to buy via the "iPhone Upgrade Program" after you've selected your phone's model, color, capacity and carrier.

-Because of its higher price tag, getting an iPhone Xs or Xs Max on iPhone Upgrade is not for the budget-conscious.
+Because of its higher price tag, getting an iPhone 13 Pro or 13 Pro Max on iPhone Upgrade is not for the budget-conscious.
 Sure, it comes with AppleCare+ (a $199 value) but not all people need that type of protection.
-You can find a cheaper option on nearly any other carrier, and won't be limited to just upgrading to iPhones in the future (with the exception of Sprint).
+You can find a cheaper option on nearly any other carrier, and won't be limited to just upgrading to iPhones in the future.

 Overall, the best value is at T-Mobile, with its combo of low price, speedy network, flexibility and extra features, making it a good all-round deal.
-You can get the iPhone X discounted, upgrade to whatever brand of phone you want and travel internationally without fear of extra charges.
+Verizon is offering great trade-in values towards your upgrade program, too, so we'd recommend using this carrier if you have a phone to give back.